psi4/psi4/doc/sphinxman/source/sapt.rst

 without an improved CCD treatment of dispersion) using different basis sets is reported in [Parker:2014:094106]_.

-The SAPT module relies entirely on the density-fitting approximation of the two-electron integrals.
-The factorization of the SAPT energy expressions, as implemented in |PSIfour|, assumes the use of density-fitted two-electron integrals, therefore, the SAPT module cannot be run with exact integrals.
+The closed-shell SAPT module relies entirely on the density-fitting approximation of the two-electron integrals.
+The factorization of the SAPT energy expressions, as implemented in |PSIfour|, assumes the use of density-fitted two-electron integrals, therefore, the closed-shell SAPT module cannot be run with exact integrals.
 In practice, we have found that the density-fitting approximation introduces negligible errors into the SAPT energy (often less than 0.01 kcal/mol for small dimers) and greatly improves efficiency.

-The latest addition to the SAPT code is the SAPT0 method for open-shell monomers.
-This code is available for both exact and density fitted integrals, except for the dispersion terms which are only implemented with a factorization relying on density fitting.
+The latest addition to the SAPT code is the SAPT0 method for open-shell monomers [Gonthier:2016:134106]_.
+This code is available for both exact and density fitted integrals, except for the dispersion terms which implementation relies on a density fitting factorization.
 Both ``UHF`` and ``ROHF`` |scf__reference| can be used, but coupled induction computations are currently not supported with ``ROHF``.
-This means that orbital relaxation is not included and the uncoupled induction term is computed instead.
+This means that orbital relaxation is not included for ``ROHF`` and the uncoupled induction term is computed instead.
 If both monomers are open-shell, their coupling is assumed to be high spin, i.e. two doublets would interact to form a triplet.